Frontotemporal Disorders: A Resource List

 These resources describe primary progressive aphasia (PPA) and its major subtypes: semantic PPA (also called semantic dementia), agrammatic PPA (also called progressive nonfluent aphasia), and logopenic PPA.

-Available from the Northwestern University Cognitive Neurology and Alzheimer’s Disease Center, this website offers resources and support for people affected by PPA and their family members.
+Available from the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease, this website offers resources and support for people affected by PPA and their family members.
 It answers frequently asked questions; describes diagnostic criteria; provides a list of support groups across the United States; and offers information related to PPA research, including a list of researchers and clinical studies.
-Free online access at www.ppaconnection.org.
+Free online access.

 Primary Progressive Aphasia (Northwestern University)

-A web page from the Northwestern University Cognitive Neurology and Alzheimer’s Disease Center provides an overview of PPA and its relationship to dementia, an article that describes communication strategies, and other information for both individuals with PPA and the people they converse with.
+A web page from the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease provides an overview of PPA and its relationship to dementia, an article that describes communication strategies, and other information for both individuals with PPA and the people they converse with.
 “Family and Friends” links to an article about PPA’s impact on employment and family relationships.
 The web page also links to related organizations and a list of support groups.
-Free online access at www.brain.northwestern.edu/ppa/index.html.
+Free online access.

 Primary Progressive Aphasia (National Aphasia Association)

 This resource from the National Aphasia Association includes articles about PPA, information about its diagnosis and management, a list of clinical programs that specialize in PPA, and personal stories by family caregivers.
 The website also includes an online bookstore and suggestions for finding a speech-language pathologist.
-Free online access at www.aphasia.org/aphasia-resources/primary-progressive-aphasia.
+Free online access.

 A Thief that Robs the Brain of Language (May 2, 2011)

 This New York Times article by Jane E. Brody tells the story of Steve Riedner, a Chicago area man with PPA, and how he and his family have coped with his loss of language ability.
 Interviews with researchers, including Dr. M. Marsel Mesulam of Northwestern University, describe speech therapy and other tools that help people cope.
-Free online access at www.nytimes.com/2011/05/03/health/03brody.html?_r=1&ref=health.
+Free online access.

 People with this type of PPA have word-finding difficulty and speak slowly with many pauses as they search for the right words.
 Behavior and personality remain intact until the later stages of the disease.
 This online fact sheet from the Association for Frontotemporal Degeneration provides an overview of the disorder, including key clinical features and prognosis.
-Free online access at www.theaftd.org/frontotemporal-degeneration/disorders/logopenic-variant-primary-progressive-aphasia.
+Free online access.

 As described in this online fact sheet from the Association for Frontotemporal Degeneration, this type of aphasia is a language disorder that begins with hesitant, effortful speech but continued ability to understand what others say.
 The ability to speak fluently, read, and write gradually declines.
 Treatment options are minimal, though speech therapy may help.
-Free online access at www.theaftd.org/frontotemporal-degeneration/disorders/progressive-aphasia.
+Free online access.

 This online fact sheet from the Mayo Foundation for Medical Education and Research describes PPA symptoms, including word-finding pauses during speech and difficulty naming objects, and discusses how speech therapy may help.
 It also suggests ways that family members can make communication easier.
-Free online access at www.mayoclinic.org/diseases-conditions/primary-progressive-aphasia/home/ovc-20168153.
+Free online access.

 This type of PPA is characterized by gradual deterioration in the ability to understand words and recognize objects.
 Speech remains normal but, without key words, becomes harder to understand.
 This online fact sheet from the Association for Frontotemporal Degeneration details these symptoms and suggests treatment and management approaches for the disorder.
-Free online access at www.theaftd.org/frontotemporal-degeneration/disorders/semantic-dementia.
+Free online access.

 These resources provide information about movement disorders associated with frontotemporal lobar degeneration, including corticobasal syndrome (CBS; also called corticobasal degeneration) and progressive supranuclear palsy (PSP).
 Resources specific to CBS and PSP follow.

 A consumer-friendly overview of corticobasal degeneration, this online fact sheet from CurePSP describes the causes and brain changes of this progressive neurological disorder, as well as early and later symptoms, which involve movement, cognition, and language problems.
 Diagnostic tests—and frequent misdiagnoses—as well as treatment are also discussed.
-Free online access at www.psp.org/wp-content/uploads/2016/08/CBD-SOME-ANSWERS-BROCH_web.pdf.
+Free online access.

 This online article from the Association for Frontotemporal Degeneration describes corticobasal syndrome as a progressive neurological disorder that affects movement, cognition, or both.
 The article lists key symptoms, such as rigidity, tremor, and the loss of purposeful movement, as well as the syndrome’s physical brain changes and therapies that can help manage symptoms.
-Free online access at www.theaftd.org/frontotemporal-degeneration/disorders/corticobasal-degeneration.
+Free online access.

 This online fact sheet from the National Institute of Neurological Disorders and Stroke describes CBD and initial symptoms that may be similar to those of Parkinson’s disease (for example, poor coordination, rigidity, and impaired balance) but on one side of the body.
 It also discusses CBD treatment, prognosis, and research.
-Free online access at www.ninds.nih.gov/disorders/corticobasal_degeneration.htm.
+Free online access.

 An online fact sheet on the Federal Government’s MedlinePlus health information website offers a brief explanation of PSP, including its symptoms, symptom management, and complications.
-Free online access at www.nlm.nih.gov/medlineplus/ency/article/000767.htm.
+Free online access.

 This article discusses PSP movement and eye symptoms, the lack of a cure, and medications and other measures can help manage symptoms in some people.
 It emphasizes the importance of a strong support system for living with PSP.
-Free online access at www.mayoclinic.com/health/progressive-supranuclear-palsy/DS00909.
+Free online access.

 This online fact sheet describes the key clinical and pathologic features of PSP and the genetics of the disease.
 PSP’s poor prognosis and sometimes fatal complications are noted.
-Free online access at www.theaftd.org/frontotemporal-degeneraton/disorders/psp.
+Free online access.

 This fact sheet defines PSP as a rare brain disorder that causes serious, permanent problems with control of gait and balance.
 It describes PSP symptoms, including those that help distinguish the condition from Parkinson’s disease.
 Theories about PSP’s causes are explained, as are diagnosis and treatment of symptoms.
-Free online access at www.ninds.nih.gov/disorders/psp/detail_psp.htm.
-Available in Spanish at http://espanol.ninds.nih.gov/trastornos/paralisis_supranuclear_progresiva.htm.
+Free online access and available in Spanish.